 How often do you need to give patients this public disclosure?
+(Updated 9.9.22)

-- Providers and facilities must publicly disclose patient protections under the NSA on their public websites. - The regulations also encourage providers and facilities to display the notice in publicly accessible locations (e.g., patient check-in, scheduling desk, billing locations, etc.). - Providers and facilities must also provide a one-page notice to patients when the provider/facility asks for payment or submits a claim. - (Updated 12.6.21) Providers/facilities may use the model public disclosure form available from CMS to fulfill federal requirements.
-CMS Form-10780 is available here. - Note that the public disclosure document must include state-level protections as well.
+- Providers and facilities must publicly disclose patient protections under the NSA on their public websites. - The regulations also encourage providers and facilities to display the notice in publicly accessible locations (e.g., patient check-in, scheduling desk, billing locations, etc.). - Providers and facilities must also provide a one-page notice to patients when the provider/facility asks for payment or submits a claim. - Providers/facilities may use the model public disclosure form available from CMS to fulfill federal requirements.
+There are two versions of this form, Appendix I and Appendix III.
+Both are available here.
+Providers must use Appendix III (Version 2) beginning Jan.
+1, 2023 to be considered in good faith compliance with disclosure requirements. - Note that the public disclosure document must include state-level protections as well.
 IHA is in communication with IDOI on potential model language that all Illinois providers might use to fulfill this requirement. - (Updated 12.6.21) CMS recently updated the instructions for this forms.
 A crosswalk of changes is available in the zip file download.